 In spite of the racial discrimination her mother faced while working in the NHS, Dr Akon Esara was determined to follow in her footsteps.

-My inspiration during my training came from my mother, who had moved to the UK to work as a nurse.
+My inspiration during my training came from my mother, who moved to the UK from Nigeria to work as a nurse.
 Over the years, I watched her move up from working as a staff nurse to a clinical nurse specialist (CNS).
 I remember seeing pictures of her and her colleagues at work events and learnt that she was probably the only black female CNS in her hospital at that time.

 Unfortunately, she had to endure racism and workplace bullying for many years because of this.
 Being beside her throughout these experiences opened my eyes to ways in which discrimination within the NHS is manifested.
 It also made me proud to see that in spite of all these difficulties she kept going and did not give up.
 Treating the hurdles as something to jump over, rather than roadblocks.

 So when I decided to become a doctor, she was fully supportive, which at the time I thought was interesting because of what she had experienced.
 Knowing the difficulties my mother had gone through proved very useful to me when I began working in an environment in which I too was a minority.
 The deputy headmistress at my school was less enthusiastic however and said to me, ‘People like you don’t get to do medicine’ – so of course, I went for it!